 This memory copy code can be translated in Zip Assembly as shown in Tbl.
 4.8.
 This example points out several things associated with the ZipCPU.
 First, a straightforward implementation of a for loop is not the fastest loop structure.
 For this reason, we have placed the test to continue at the end.
-Second, all pointers are void pointers to arbitrary 32-bit data types.
-The ZipCPU does not have explicit support for smaller or larger data types, and so this memory copy cannot be applied at an 8-bit level.
-Third, notice that we can use R4 without storing it, since the C ABI allows for subroutines to use R1-R4 without saving them.
+Second, notice that we can use R4 without storing it, since the C ABI allows for subroutines to use R1-R4 without saving them.
 This means that we can return from this subroutine using conditional jumps to R0.